Gregory Reinhart: Biography

-Although he continues to be based in France, Reinhart has increasingly appeared in the United States.
-In 2002 he made his debut at New York City Opera as Claudius in Agrippina.
+Although he continued to be based in France, Reinhart increasingly appeared in the United States.
+In 2002 he made his debut at New York City Opera as Claudius in Agrippina, followed by Pooh-Bah in The Mikado.
 His Washington National Opera debut followed in 2005 as The Old Hebrew in Samson et Dalila, conducted by Plácido Domingo.
 The following year he made his Metropolitan Opera debut as The Armoured Man in Die Zauberflöte.
-2007 saw company debuts with Portland Opera as Oroveso in Norma and with Pittsburgh Opera as Sarastro in Die Zauberflöte.
-Gregory Reinhart opened San Francisco Opera's 2008–2009 season as Biterolf Landgraf in a new production of Tannhäuser.
+He continued as Principal Artist at the Met until 2017.
+Engagements followed in Portland, Pittsburgh, San Diego, San Francisco, and Carnegie Hall in New York.